amartinsmg/PiCalculator/readme.md

 π is a mathematical constant that represents the ratio of a circle's circumference to its diameter and is approximately equal to 3.14159265.
 It is used in many mathematical and physical formulas.

+## How it works

 In each programming language, the calculatePi() function approximates the value of &pi; with a certain number of decimal places of precision.
 It adds or subtracts iteratively 4 divided by an odd number to an accumulator variable, alternating signs in each iteration.
 The number of iterations is determined by raising 10 to the power of the precision parameter.
 This algorithm can be mathematically represented by the formula:

 $$\pi = \frac{4}{1} - \frac{4}{3} + \frac{4}{5} - \frac{4}{7} + \frac{4}{9} - \frac{4}{11} + \frac{4}{13} ...$$

-The main() function is the entry function of the program in each programming language, which calls the calculatePi() function with the argument 9 for 9 decimal places of precision, and displays the result on the screen in the format "Pi = 3.14159265".
+The main() function is the entry function of the program, which calls the calculatePi() function with the argument 9 for 9 decimal places of precision, and displays the result on the screen in the format "Pi = 3.14159265".

+## Runtime

 The runtime of the program was measured in each programming language using the `time` command in Git Bash.
 The results are shown in the table below, sorted by execution time.